MathsJam/mathsjam-site/gathering/uk/archive/2025/index.md

 The number one law in physics might surprise you - let's see if you agree by the end of the talk.

-#### David Lyford-Tilley: Fair coins, logical induction, and sea monsters
+#### David Lyford-Tilley: Fair coins, logical abduction, and sea monsters

 Have we been thinking about logic all wrong?
 David explores some classic scenarios and common errors - and argues for why we should change how we talk about probability and reasoning.